-Da te Details of change July 2015 The Company transferred shares the Company held in Japan Beverage Holdings Inc., JT A- Star Co., Ltd. and others, and JT beverage brands "Roots" and "Momono Tennensui."
+Dat e Details of change July 2015 The Company transferred shares the Company held in Japan Beverage Holdings Inc., JT A-Star Co., Ltd. and others, and JT beverage brands "Roots" and "Momono Tennensui."
 Subsequently, the Company withdrew from manufacture and sale of JT beverage products in September 2015 and the Beverage Business Division was closed down in December 2015.
-March 2016 In order to further strengthen the competitiveness of Domestic Tobacco Business, Hiratsuka factory was closed down.
-June 2018 The Company began selling heated tobacco products nationwide.
-October 2020 The Head Office was relocated from 2-1, Toranomon 2-chome, Minato-ku, Tokyo to 1-1, Toranomon 4-chome, Minato-ku, Tokyo
+January 2016 The Company acquired the non-U.S. tobacco business of Natural American Spirit from the Reynolds American Inc. group.
+March 2016 In order to further strengthen the competitiveness of Domestic Tobacco Business, Hiratsuka Factory was closed down.
+June 2018 The Company began selling heated tobacco products (HTP) nationwide.
+October 2020 The Head Office was relocated from 2-1, Toranomon 2-chome, Minato-ku, Tokyo to 1-1, Toranomon 4-chome, Minato-ku, Tokyo.
+January 2022 In order to further strengthen the competitiveness and profitability of tobacco business, the two tobacco businesses, Domestic Tobacco Business and International Tobacco Business, were unified, and the tobacco business headquarter function was consolidated at the headquarters in Geneva.
+March 2022 In order to further strengthen the competitiveness and profitability of Tobacco Business, Kyushu Factory was closed down.